eh3rrera/project-reactor-course/docs/02-working-with-mono-and-flux/reactive-streams.md

 }
 ```

-This method requests publishers to start streaming (pushing) data to the `Subscriber` (or a superclass) instance passed as an argument.
+This method requests publishers to start streaming (pushing) data to the `Subscriber` (of type `T` or a superclass of `T`) instance passed as an argument.
 It can be called multiple times passing different `Subscriber` instances.

 Here's the definition of the `Subscriber` interface:
 ```java